 - Heat ⅔ cup oil in a 12-inch nonstick skillet over medium heat.
 It should be very hot but not smoking

-- Place a coated role in the reserved cracker crumbs and flatten it into a ½ -inch thick patty.
+- Place a coated roll in the reserved cracker crumbs and flatten it into a ½ -inch thick patty.
 Turn it over and press again to coat the other side.
 Gently brush off the excess crumbs with your fingertips.

 - Use your hand or a flat spatula to carefully slip the patty into the hot oil.

 - Keep making more patties and adding them to the skillet.
 Do not overcrowd, leave some room between the patties so you can easily flip them when browned.